baseboxorg/jeffskinnerbox.github.io/content/ideas/installing-linux-on-chromebook.md

 This means you need to have initialized the native Chromebook with access to WiFi.

 ## Step 4: Download and Install Crouton
 Crouton is a set of scripts that bundle up the installation of Ubuntu or Debian OS for the Chromebook.
 All the best documentation is maintained on Github's [crouton: Chromium OS Universal Chroot Environment][10] and the [Wiki][15].
-There you will find a easy to use link to download crouton.
+There you will find a easy to use link to download Crouton.
 Just execute this link [https://goo.gl/fd3zc][11] from your Chromebook browser.
-Download crouton via the link to the directory `Downloads`, pop open a shell (`Ctrl`+`Alt`+`T`, within the poped up window type `shell` and hit enter), and run `sh ~/Downloads/crouton` to see some examples on what you can to with this utility.
+Download Crouton via the link to the directory `Downloads`, pop open a shell (`Ctrl`+`Alt`+`T`, within the popped up window type `shell` and hit enter), and run `sh ~/Downloads/crouton` to see some examples on what you can to with this utility.

 You should also install the [crouton extension][12].